GrowthPath/zoho_analytics_connector/README.md

 Zoho's SDK for Zoho Reports is very old, however it is very complete.
 This is a version which is Python 3 ready, tested on Python 3.7.
 There are not many test cases yet.
-It is patched to work.
+It is patched to work: that is, it's been made Python 3.7 compatible with the least amount of effort.

 A more convenient wrapper class is in enhanced_report_client.